-Welcome to the Mana Wāhine Inquiry page.
-This page will be used for regular updates about the inquiry progress and mahi from the Ministry for Women, the joint working Mana Wāhine roopū.
+Welcome to the Mana Wāhine Kaupapa Inquiry page.
+This page provides background and updates about the inquiry progress.
+Click here for Waitangi Tribunal information on the Mana Wāhine Kaupapa Inquiry.

-In 2015, the Waitangi Tribunal announced a comprehensive programme of kaupapa inquires.
-Kaupapa inquiries deal with issues of national significance which will require a whole of New Zealand Government response.
-In December 2018, the Waitangi Tribunal formally initiated the Mana Wāhine Kaupapa Inquiry into claims alleging prejudice to wāhine Māori arising from Crown breaches of the Treaty of Waitangi, in both historical (pre-September 1992) and contemporary times (the Inquiry).
+In 2015, Te Rōpū Whakamana i Te Tiriti o Waitangi (the Waitangi Tribunal) announced a comprehensive programme of kaupapa inquires.
+Kaupapa inquiries deal with issues of national significance which require a whole of New Zealand Government response.
+In December 2018, the Tribunal formally initiated the Wai 2700 Mana Wāhine Kaupapa Inquiry into historical (pre-September 1992 ) and contemporary claims alleging prejudice against wāhine Māori arising from Crown breaches of Te Tiriti o Waitangi.

-Some of the themes across the claims received include:
+Some of the themes identified in the claims include:

-- Social Sector – Education, health, justice, family and sexual violence, housing
+- Social– education, health, justice, family and sexual violence, housing

-- Environment – Resource management and land tenure
+- Environmental – resource management and land tenure.

 I te ahatia?
 (What has been happening?)